chricken/chfiledb/Readme.md

 This method creates a new document in the connected database.
 The method can get the following parameters.

-The method returns a *connection object*, so that more methods can be chained.
+Returning object contains:
+- **status** The status of the operation
+- **connection object** To chain more methods
+- **payload** The Object, that has been written to the database

+Parameters:
-**payload**: Contains an object to be stored in the document.
+- **payload**: Contains an object to be stored in the document.
 If the object doesn't contain an attribut *id*, it will be created automatically.

-**overwrite**: If set to true, a document with the same id will be overwritten.
+- **overwrite**: If set to true, a document with the same id will be overwritten.
 There will be no confirmation and no backup.
 Defaults to false.

-**debug**: Gives additional outputs in case of an error.
+- **debug**: Gives additional outputs in case of an error.
 Defaults to *false*.

 ```